milanaryal/milanaryal.github.io/_posts/2013-02-09-workplace-colours.md

 ### Best colours to wear at office

 **Green:** This colour denotes freshness, safety and harmony.
-It's also associated with money and the “go” signal for a traffic light-both great characteristics in the workplace.
+It's also associated with money and the "go" signal for a traffic light-both great characteristics in the workplace.
 The colour green is restful on the eyes and produces the latest amount of eyestrain, making this a good choice for people who sit in front of a screen for many hours.

 **Blue:** This is the colour of truth and wisdom.
 It also has a calming effect and is linked to intellect.
 It's also the most stable colour.
 So if you have a volatile or drama-filled workplace, blue is a great colour to wear to counteract the tension.